bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `getReserveBalance(contract IERC20Token _reserveToken) → uint256` {#BancorConverter-getReserveBalance-contract-IERC20Token-}
-returns the reserve's virtual balance if one is defined, otherwise returns the actual balance
+returns the reserve's virtual balance if one is defined, otherwise returns the actual balance note that prior version 17, you should use 'getConnectorBalance' instead

 ## Parameters: